yasmineelsheikh/6d/README.md

 }
 ```

-You can also cite the paper:
+You can also cite the whitepaper:
 TODO TODO TODO